 So, how can you break the cycle of sleeplessness?
-Ideally, you should be getting a minimum of eight hours of sleep every night.
+Ideally, you should be getting a minimum of 8 hours of sleep every night.
 People with certain health conditions may need even more.
 Unfortunately, the average American adult is getting only 6.7 hours of sleep a night, and many get even less than that.
 If you’re concerned about how your sleeping habits are affecting your weight and your health, it’s time to discuss your sleep issues with your doctor and possibly consult a sleep specialist.

-Dr. Arthur Agatston feels that many people simply are not aware of the critical role a good night’s sleep plays in their lives and, therefore, they just don’t make time for it.
-Since most sleeping problems are caused by poor bedtime habits, you can start safeguarding your sleep by following these tips adapted from Dr. Agatston’s recent book, The South Beach Wake-Up Call:
+Dr. Arthur Agatston feels that many people simply are not aware of the critical role a good night’s sleep plays in their lives and health and, therefore, they just don’t make time for it.
+Since most sleeping problems are caused by poor bedtime habits, you can start safeguarding your sleep by following these tips adapted from Dr. Agatston’s book, The South Beach Wake-Up Call:

 - Remove distracting electronic equipment like computers or smartphones from your bedroom.

 - Refrain from caffeine, alcohol, and spicy foods before bed, and don’t eat a big meal right before going to sleep.
 If you’re hungry, choose a healthy snack that contains some good carbohydrates and lean protein.

 - Make sure your bedroom is dark and quiet at night.
 Consider investing in heavy curtains or a white-noise machine if you think it would help.

-- Create a comfortable bed by adding a foam, down, or hypoallergenic mattress topper, and try to replace your mattress every seven to ten years.
+- Create a comfortable bed by adding a foam, down, or hypoallergenic mattress topper, and try to replace your mattress every 7 to 10 years.

 - Stick to a schedule of going to sleep and waking up at about the same time every day.